riding the light

 yet, not at a thousand yet….

-and they didn’t correct him.
+and they smiled and they didn’t correct him.

 I am indebted to the Arts Council for funding a project to write poems during, but not necessarily about, the lockdown, and to share them on social media, the most immediate and direct form of communication at this time.
 The poems will be responses to stories given to me.
 This first one is from my son, Cian Hamilton, who arrived back in Dublin from Zimbabwe, just in time for lockdown.
 Thank you Cian. x